ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 * In `/game/vscripts/GameMode.ts`, comment the conde inside the `configure` function.
 It sets each team to have 3 maximum players, along with some pick screen values.
 * In `/game/vscripts/GameMode.ts`, comment the conde inside the `OnStateChange` function.
 It adds bots to the enemy team.
 * In `/content/panorama/scripts/custom_game/manifest.ts`, comment all code inside it.
 It causes all HUD panels to be hidden by default when loading the game.

+### Generated Types

+An additional important folder is located at `/node_modules/dota-lua-types/types/`.
+This folder holds files that are responsible for all the API that exists for Dota 2 custom games.
+You can modify this file if you want.
+However, note that when updating the project, those files would be updated as well, effectively removing your changes.
+In addition, those are ignored in your Github, so others will not see your changes.

 ### Dedicated Typescript Channel in Moddota Discord